How to Get Into MIT: Admission Requirements & Tips

 How Hard Is It to Get Into MIT?

-There is no minimum GPA needed to attend MIT.
-On a 4.0 scale, the average GPA of admitted students at MIT is 4.17, which is very competitive.
+On a 4.0 scale, the average GPA of admitted students at MIT is 4.19, which is very competitive.
+However, there is no minimum GPA needed to attend MIT

 While Matt McGann, the former Director of Admissions at MIT, states that your scores and grades “are important,” he notes that “what ultimately really matters to us is who you are, [and] what qualities you bring to the table.”